 The Land of Oz

-I remember the smell of the old Carnegie library that we frequented as kids, how that smell of wood floor varnish, old paper, and binding glue stayed with us as we carried armloads of books home.
-It was a smell that presaged the learning, learning about things and places we'd never seen.
-It promised new friends and grand adventure.
+It was the smell of the old Carnegie library, scents of wood floor varnish, old paper, and binding glue, that stayed with us when we were kids, as we carried away armloads of books, my sisters and I excited to learn about things and places we'd never seen.

-It’s a rare smell these days but it can be found on occasion in the few odd Carnegies that haven’t succumbed to renovation.
-When I find myself in one of these, the smell still makes my fingers itch to flip through a storybook that’s been taken off a tall wooden shelf.
+It’s a rare smell these days, only found in the few odd Carnegies that haven’t succumbed to renovation, but it still makes my fingers itch to flip through a storybook taken off a tall wooden shelf.

-In this, my dear uncle offers me another teaching on the power of fiction in its ability to explore alternate routes within a make-believe world.
-Within the imaginary, a writer can play with the building blocks of a society, combining them in ways different than in the real world.
-She can watch how the things react to each other, simulate scenarios, find creative solutions.
+In this, my dear uncle offered me another teaching on the power of fiction to explore alternate routes within a make-believe world, to play with the building blocks of a society and maybe find creative solutions.

-But in the times when we are tired of messages and want to escape, to go on vacation, we can simply enjoy the story.
-We can just be whisked off to Oz on a friendly cyclone and go adventuring with a cowardly lion and a hungry tiger and a bevy of clever little girls.
+But in the times when we want only to escape, we can just enjoy the story.
+We can be whisked off to Oz on a friendly cyclone and go adventuring with a cowardly lion and a hungry tiger and a bevy of clever little girls.